Introduction to Malta

 Today, the country has a thriving and profitable industrial sector comprising 23% of GDP and one in every five jobs.

-Malta has welcomed many companies from a wide range of sectors including light and heavy engineering, electronic components and assembly, plastics, pharmaceuticals, software and textiles.Companies with a percentage of high risk transactions, are looking to Malta for options including this High Risk Merchant Account Provider.Because of the high English and Italian literacy, Maltese banks are becoming popular to provide offshoe banking services.
+Malta has welcomed many companies from a wide range of sectors including light and heavy engineering, electronic components and assembly, plastics, pharmaceuticals, software and textiles.Companies with a percentage of high risk transactions, are looking to Malta for options including high risk merchant acccount providers such as Emerchantbrokers.Because of the high English and Italian literacy, Maltese banks are becoming popular to provide offshoe banking services.

 Investors have realised that although there are cheaper foreign direct investment locations, Malta has definite advantages in terms of quality, rapid product turnover, short but specialised production runs, product development and sales and marketing into Europe and North Africa.